UofT-DSI/algorithms_and_data_structures/assignments/assignment 1.md

 -   Paraphrase the problem in your own words

--   Create 2 new examples of the problem
+-   In the .md file containing your problem, there are examples that illustrate how the code should work.
+Create 2 new examples that demonstrate you understand the problem.

--   Code the solution in Python (code chunk).
+-   Code the solution to your assigned problem in Python (code chunk).
 Try to find the best time and space complexity solution!

 -   Explain why your solution works